 SQL Table Tests

 There are a few open-source data testing tools developed by companies that also offer managed solutions.
-Notably, you may have heard of Great Expectations (GX Core, GX Cloud), Soda (Soda Core, Soda Cloud), and DQOps (DQOps Cloud).
+Notably, you may have heard of Great Expectations (GX Core), Soda (Soda Core, Soda Cloud), and DQOps (DQOps Cloud).

 It’s a bit tricky to draw the line between the open-source projects and the managed solutions.
-For example, GX Core provides a different developer experience than GX Cloud.
-While GX Core is fundamentally a Python library of 50+ data expectations that can be configured as JSON objects to be passed as parameters to a Python function, GX Cloud is a managed solution with a web UI that allows you to apply data expectations to data sources.
+GX Core is a Python library of 50+ data expectations configured as JSON parameters passed to a Python function.
+GX Cloud, the managed version, was discontinued in May 2026 after Great Expectations was acquired (see Get Acquired).
 Soda Core is a CLI and Python library compatible with the Soda Checks Language (SodaCL) to write data quality tests and data contracts in YAML based on 25+ built-in data metrics and execute them programmatically.
 But to access more advanced features, such as data observability monitors, you need to install the Soda Library, which requires a Soda Cloud account.
-I find it easier to read and write tests as YAML rather than JSON.
-Thus, I consider Soda to be more user-friendly for those looking for an open-source code-based data testing library.
+I find it easier to read and write tests as YAML rather than Python and JSON.
+Thus, I consider Soda to be more user-friendly than Great Expectations for those looking for an open-source code-based data testing library for data warehouses.

-A third option is DQOps, which implements 150+ built-in data quality checks as templated Jinja2 SQL queries that can be configured through YAML or a web UI.
+A third option is DQOps, which implements 150+ built-in data quality checks as templated Jinja2 SQL queries configured through YAML or a web UI.
 Note that to store data quality definitions and results in the cloud or create data quality dashboards, you need a DQOps Cloud account.
-A fourth option is DataKitchen's DataOps testing and observability open-source projects, with 40+ types of data quality tests with paid team and enterprise plans.
+A fourth option is DataKitchen's DataOps testing and observability open-source projects, with 40+ types of data quality tests with paid enterprise plans.

 You will find many other, more or less popular solutions by searching on GitHub.
 Previous and ongoing open-source data testing tools include MobyDQ (inactive) by the data team at Ubisoft, Datavines, and pointblank by the creators of RStudio.